BBillot/SynthSeg/README.md

 ### New features and updates

 \
+01/03/2023: **The papers for SynthSeg and SynthSeg 2.0 are out! :open_book: :open_book:** \
+After a long review process for SynthSeg (Medical Image Analysis), and a much faster one for SynthSeg 2.0 (PNAS), both papers have been accepted nearly at the same time !
+See the references above, or in the citation section.

+\
 04/10/2022: **SynthSeg is available with Matlab!** :star: \
 We are delighted that Matlab 2022b (and onwards) now includes SynthSeg in its Medical Image Toolbox.
 They have a [documented example](https://www.mathworks.com/help/medical-imaging/ug/Brain-MRI-Segmentation-Using-Trained-3-D-U-Net.html)